Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Methods

 Li et al.\cite{li2024cylindrical} use similar assumptions in a cylindrical geometry, finding a very good match between analytical and experimental results.

 \textit{Cavitation Rheology (CR)}: Alternately, a second type of cavity expansion, cavitation rheology, aims to identify the peak value of the resisting pressure, $P^*$, and assumes that it is well represented by the theoretical cavitation limit which is then used to determine the material parameters.
 In contrast to VCCE, this approach does not require control of the injected volume (it typically uses gas as an injection medium).
-Milner \cite{milner2021multi, milner2020localized} and Yang \cite{yang2019hydraulic} assume a neo-Hookean material model\footnote{This result can be obtained directly from \eqref{vcce} at the limit $\lambda\to\infty$, with a neo-Hooken form of $W(\lambda)$, as shown in \cite{raayai2019volume}.}, which implies $P^*= (5/2)\mu_{nH}$.
+Milner \cite{milner2021multi, milner2020localized} and Yang et al. \cite{yang2019hydraulic} assume a neo-Hookean material model\footnote{This result can be obtained directly from Eq. \eqref{eq:vcce} at the limit $\lambda\to\infty$, with a neo-Hookean form of $W(\lambda)$, as shown in \cite{raayai2019volume}.}, which implies $P^*= \frac{5}{2}\mu_{nH}$.

-\textit{Simple Shear}: Both \cite{upadhyay2019quasi} and \cite{nunes2011mechanical} assume linear (small strain) deformations in simple shear.
+\textit{Simple Shear}: Both Upadhyay et al.\cite{upadhyay2019quasi} and Nunes \cite{nunes2011mechanical} assume linear (small strain) deformations in simple shear.
 An applied shear force, $F$, induces a displacement, $\Delta$, and corresponding shear strain $\gamma=\Delta/h$.
 The shear modulus is then estimated as $\mu=\tau/{\gamma}$, where the shear stress is $\tau=F/A$ and $h$ and $A$ are sample height and area shown in Fig. \ref{fig:test descriptions}.

-\textit{Beam Bending}: This method relies on connected a displacement of a beam with know geometry to an applied load.
-Armani \cite{armani1999re} measured tip deflection, $\delta$, of a length $L$ cantilever beam that was displaced under its own weight ($w$ per unit length) and calculated modulus using $\delta=\frac{w L^4}{8EI}$ with $I$ describing the second moment of area.
-By contrast, Du\cite{du2010extension} considered a point load at the tip of a low aspect ratio beam and added a Timoshenko term $\alpha \frac{FL2(1+\nu)}{EA}$ with the shear coefficient $\alpha$.
+\textit{Beam Bending}: This method relies on connecting the displacement of a beam with know geometry to an applied load.
+Armani et al. \cite{armani1999re} measured tip deflection, $\delta$, of a length $L$ cantilever beam that was displaced under its own weight ($w$ per unit length) and calculated modulus using $\delta=\frac{w L^4}{8EI}$ with $I$ describing the second moment of area.
+By contrast, Du et al.\cite{du2010extension} considered a point load at the tip of a low aspect ratio beam and added a Timoshenko term $\frac{\alpha FL}{EA}$ with the shear coefficient $\alpha$.

-\textit{Membrane Deflection}: A unique measurement method \cite{thangawng2007ultra}, uses optical profilometry to measure the membrane deflection of a nanometer thickness layer of spin coated PDMS on a silicone wafer.
+\textit{Membrane Deflection}: A unique measurement method by Thangawng et al. \cite{thangawng2007ultra}, uses optical profilometry to measure the membrane deflection of a nanometer thickness layer of spin coated PDMS on a silicone wafer.
 By pressurizing a circular portion of the membrane with radius $r$ and thickness $t$, the authors were able to connect deflection, $\delta$, and material modulus as

 using geometric coefficients $C_1, C_2$ and $f(\nu)$ and residual stress $\sigma_0$, and again assuming $\nu=0.5$.